Center for International Services

 If you have not made satisfactory payment arrangements with the Bursar’s Office, the University may not let you register or may cancel your pre-registration schedule.
 Please contact the Bursar’s Office with any questions or concerns via email to email@example.com or by phone at 315.443.2444.

-The 2016-2017 estimated expenses are available via the Office of Financial Aid.
+The 2021-2022 estimated expenses are available via the Office of Financial Aid .
+Estimated expenses for the 2022-2023 academic year will be available in the spring.

 Attendance at summer sessions is voluntary and requires an additional tuition charge.
 The usual course load is six credits for each of the two summer sessions.